Chalcopyrite: Extraction of copper

 Copper metal is predominantly extracted from chalcopyrite ore using two methods: pyrometallurgy and hydrometallurgy.
 The most common and commercially viable method, pyrometallurgy, involves "crushing, grinding, flotation, smelting, refining, and electro-refining" techniques.
 Crushing, leaching, solvent extraction, and electrowinning are techniques used in hydrometallurgy.
 Specifically in the case of chalcopyrite, pressure oxidation leaching is practiced.

+Pyrometallurgical processes

+The most important method for copper extraction from chalcopyrite is pyrometallurgy.
+Pyrometallurgy is commonly used for large scale, copper rich operations with high-grade ores.
+This is because Cu-Fe-S ores, such as chalcopyrite, are difficult to dissolve in aqueous solutions.
+The extraction process using this method undergoes four stages: